We have been hard at work on the largest changes to the OMN software since we launched it just over 2 years ago.

 None of the betas will interfere with your regular installations of OMN.

-iOS will follow on after macOS.
-With the majority of its code shared with Android.
+iOS will follow on after macOS and Android as the majority of its code is shared with Android.

 We don’t currently have a timeline on the PC app yet.